Sign in

 • Safety and Ergonomics

-• Increased Repeatability
+• Enhanced Repeatability

 When to Automate the Assembly Process

-• They need to reduce overhead costs
+• They seek to minimize overhead expenses

-• They are experiencing inconsistent production quality
+• They are encountering inconsistent production quality

 Throughput